basetenlabs/truss/docs/develop/gpu.md

   use_gpu: true
 ```

 This will ensure the Docker image created to serve your Truss includes CUDA and accesses the system's GPU, if available.
-This Docker image will run on many, but not all, devices that don't support CUDA with a substantial reduction in performance.
+If you try to run a CUDA-requiring Docker image on a device without the necessary GPU hardware, it may not work, and if it does, model predictions will likely be quite slow.